ansible/awx-operator/README.md

 awx.awx.ansible.com "awx-demo" deleted
 ```

 Deleting an AWX instance will remove all related deployments and statefulsets, however, persistent volumes and secrets will remain.
-To enforce secrets also getting removed, you can use garbage_collect_secrets: true.
+To enforce secrets also getting removed, you can use `garbage_collect_secrets: true`.

 ### Upgrading